-GRI STANDARD DISCLOSURE LOCATION ADDITIONAL INFORMATION GRI 404: Training and Education 2016 404-1 Average hours of training per year per employee Pages 12-13 Table 30 Based on available data, the average number of training hours per annum is approximately 28, or 4 days of training, however the exact number will vary significantly depending on the role, site, BU and Sector.
+GRI STANDARD DISCLOSURE LOCATION ADDITIONAL INFORMATION GRI 404: Training nd Education 2016 404-1 Average hours of training per year per employee Pages 12-13 Table 30 Based on available data, the average number of training hours per annum is approximately 28, or 4 days of training, however the exact number will vary significantly depending on the role, site, BU and Sector.
 Omission: Average hours of training per year per employee and gender.
 Reason: Information unavailable/incomplete.
 Explanation: Our current system does not allow us to accurately track total number of training hours nor to record the number of hours training by gender.
-404-2 Programs for upgrading employee skills and Pages 7 , 12-13, Early Careers transition assistance programs 82-83 We are continuing to develop and expand our early career programmes to ensure we're providing opportunities to reach a wider pool of talent.
+404-2 Programs for upgrading employee skills and Pages 7 , 12-13, Early Careers transition assistance programs 82-83 We are continuing to develop and expand our early career programmes to ensure we're providing opportunities to reach a wide pool of talent.
 We have developed and are delivering pre-apprenticeship programmes in Scotland.
 These pre-apprenticeship programmes differ slightly in Clyde, where it is focussed on school age students.
-Eleven students have spent the year working across the UK.
+Eleven students have spent the year working with us and our academic provider, West College Scotland, to undertake a pre-apprenticeship, with the intent of offering these students direct entry onto our modern apprenticeship programme.
+The pre-apprenticeship approach is now being extended across the UK.
 Alongside pre-apprenticeships, within England we are expanding our level 2 as well as our degree apprenticeship offering.
-Within the graduate programmes we are continuing to centralise programmes, with the objective to increase increasing attraction, along with upgrading employee skills.

-People Capability Development (L&D)

-To foster a culture of continuous learning and development, we are implementing a range of initiatives at both local and organizational levels.
+Within the graduate programmes we are continuing to centralise programmes, with the objective to increase awareness of the variety of our business, mobility and continued professional development.
+All these initiatives support with increasing attraction, along with upgrading employee skills.
+People Capability Development (L&D) To foster a culture of continuous learning and development, we are implementing a range of initiatives at both local and organizational levels.
 National campaigns, such learning at work week, our bi-monthly Global Capability Development Communities of practice and increased digital learning content are driving employee engagement and promoting a culture of continuous learning.
-Our new central intranet site provides easy access to resources and process guidance, enhancing the overall learning experience.
+Our new central intranet site provides easy access to resources and process guidance, enhancing the overa learning experience.
+The new Babcock Role Framework (BRF) underpins our learning journey and career pathways, with competencies being identific and mapped to the framework.
+We are also leveraging digital learning content to provide improved access to functional and sel directed learning within areas like Project Management, Finance, and Health and Safety, making upskilling opportunities more accessible to employees.
+Strategic partnerships with local colleges and universities are crucial in delivering exceptional opportunities for our employees and developing their full potential.
+We are committed to regularly reviewing our training and development programs and existin relationships with local training providers to ensure we remain aligned with the evolving needs of our business.
+The Babcock Skills Academy (BSA) is a strategic workforce development program aimed at supporting the development of internal engineering support and manufacturing skills to improve performance.
+With its phased and scalable approach, BSA enables the Group Capability team to embed the necessary tools, systems, and processes to deliver a sustainable solution across the business.